 Dijon – Burgundy

 Dijon – world-famous for its mustard, but so much more to offer.
 The medieval timbered houses give the city a lot of charm and character.
+Dijon food is exquisite and will have you dreaming about the dishes you tried there.
 And then the wine.
-Who doesn’t love a wine from Bourgogne?
+Who doesn’t love wine from Bourgogne?

 What to Eat and Drink in Dijon